AnaZonia/moon_notes/Ana Did Science Today.md

 ### Goals - Other
 - [ ]  [[000 Chapter 2 - Predicting Regrowth in Panama]] Write short summary of project for workshop
-- [ ] Contact Gabriela and see if she knows anyone that would be interested in the project
+- [x] Contact Gabriela and see if she knows anyone that would be interested in the project ✅ 2024-09-06
 - [ ] Finish retreat prep
 - [ ] Find out who was working with landslides on Jeff Hall's email
 - [ ] Apply to GMA